 "Here I have met up with long-time friends and been happy to meet new ones.
 The staff here is very helpful and I enjoy the many activities that are available for us."

-“I had two big careers.
+“I had two careers.
 My background was in municipal finance.
-My first was finance director for the town of Scarborough and later for the Portland Metro where I was GM for 13 years.”
+My first was as finance director for the town of Scarborough and later for the Portland Metro where I was GM for 13 years.”

 “Then I wanted to make a change.
-I hired a holistic career counselor, and, in one hour, we decided that I wanted to run a bed and breakfast, in an urban setting, and for adults only.
+I hired a holistic career counselor, and, in one hour, we decided that I wanted to run a bed and breakfast in an urban setting and for adults only.
 I found an old, dilapidated Queen Anne House to renovate, and ran it for nine years.
 It was a great opportunity, meeting people from all over the world.
 I even visited some, including a trip to Israel.”

 “I love to knit.
 I do Scandinavian sweaters which are quite complicated.
 I’ve knitted sweaters for everyone in the family.”